About

 Welcome to Smart Money Asia, a personal finance and investment resource for expats.
 I’m Martin Phillips.
 I came to Japan in 1997 on the JET Program and never made it back home.
 After two years of living like a rockstar in a small village in Tottori Prefecture, I slowly gravitated towards Tokyo.
 Now I live in Yokohama.

-I started working in the financial planning business in 2002 and am a U.K. Certified Financial Planner.
+I started working in the financial planning/wealth management business in 2002 and am a U.K. Certified Financial Planner.
 Over the years, I have met hundreds of people from different backgrounds, countries, and walks of life, all wrestling with one or more of these basic issues: saving money for retirement and their kids, protecting themselves from financial mishaps, buying a home, caring for ageing parents, dealing with the taxman, and trying to become financially free.

 The purpose of this site is not to sell investments or products to plug these needs.
-The way people access financial services is changing rapidly and there has never been a better time to take control of our own financial destiny.
+The way people access financial services is changing rapidly, and there has never been a better time to take control of our own financial destiny.
 The mission here is to provide a resource to help foreign residents in Japan, and elsewhere in Asia, to do just that.

 Constructive comments on the site are always welcome and please feel free to share anything you find useful.
 Yoroshiku onegaishimasu!